nwcourses/nwcourses.github.io/COM421/week1.md

 ### Exercise 6: Linked list insertion

-Return to your linked list exercise (exercise 4, above).
-Think about adding a member into the middle of the list.
-Remember the ordered list of names:
+Think about adding a new item of data into the middle of a linked list.
+Consider this ordered list of names:

 - Alex Acland
 - Bonnie Black